Powerlearnproject/se-day1-assignment-B-Pasco/README.md

 > - Waterfall methodology is a linear approach that follows a sequential process.
 It is ideal for projects with a clear beginning and end, well-defined requirements, and a fixed scope for unexpected changes.
 This methodology is suitable for projects that require a high level of documentation and planning.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
+> - Software Developer: Responsible for writing code and implementing software solutions.
+> - Quality Assurance Engineer: Ensures software quality by designing and executing test plans.
+> - Project Manager: Oversees the planning, execution, and delivery of software projects.
+> - System Architect: Designs the overall structure and architecture of software systems.
+> - UI/UX Designer: Creates user interfaces and designs user experiences for software applications.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
+> Both IDEs and VCS are meant to ease programming process throught providing copmrehensive tools for writing, debugging, and testing code such as visual studio code as IDEs, while tools like GIT and GITHUB as part of VCS are used to enhance collaboration among programmer and to track their changes in codes in real-time.
+> - All of this lead to better productivity and meeting with deadline for the project, and ensure better qualtiy of the software.

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+> - Unit Testing: Testing individual components or modules of software.
+> - Integration Testing: Testing interactions between different components or subsystems.
+> - System Testing: Testing the entire software system as a whole.
+> - Acceptance Testing: Testing the software against user requirements to ensure it meets user needs.
+> - #### Importance of Quality assurance.
+ Ensures a high-quality software product by ensuring that the software meets the specified quality standards and requirements.
+Saves time and money through ensuring that the developers find bugs and errors at the early stages of software development.
+Protects your company’s reputation. and Ensures customer satisfaction.

 #Part 2: Introduction to AI and Prompt Engineering